Your questions answered

 If you live in a household with five or more permanent residents you can request a larger bin.
 Before requesting a larger bin, we ask that you consider whether you really need the extra bin capacity.
 Please check that you are recycling all you can.
 You can have an extra recycling bin if you're regularly producing extra recycling every week.
 To request a larger black bin or an extra recycling bin please contact Veolia on 020 3567 6900.

-When collections move to fortnightly, I’m worried that there won’t be enough room for all of my waste.
+I’m worried that there won’t be enough room for all of my waste.
 What can do I?